 Verse 23.
 Is a reference to Isaiah 7:14

 Verse 24.
-Joseph is also faithful in that when he awakes, he does what the angel of the Lord had commanded him.
+We've already been told that Joseph is righteous and acts with mercy.
+Now we see that Joseph is also faithful.
+When he awakes, he does what the angel of the Lord had commanded him.
 It should not be taken for granted that everyone always did what God commanded.
 (Consider how much the Ten Commandments are followed, even by professing Christians.)

 Verse 25.
 Emphasizes that there is no way that Joseph could possibly be the father of Jesus.